fallen-icarus/cardano-aftermarket/README.md

 If all beacons need to be burned, it is cheaper to use `BurnBeacons`.
 However, if beacons are being recycled into new outputs or new beacons need to be minted, then `CreateCloseOrUpdateMarketUTxOs` should be used.
-If all beacons are being recycled *and* no minting is required, the beacon script must be executed as a staking script.
+If all beacons are being recycled *and* no minting is required, the beacon script must be executed as a staking script using `CreateCloseOrUpdateMarketUTxOs`.

 *Spot payment outputs must be in the same order as the Spot inputs!* They do *not* need to be paired up.
 You can even have unrelated outputs between the required outputs.
 This ordering